joshpowlison/hey-bard-api/README.md

 ```
 //Save bookmarks
-window.addEventListener("beforeunload",saveHBBookmark);  //On page close
+window.addEventListener("beforeunload",save);  //On page close
-window.addEventListener("blur",saveHBBookmark);          //On tab shift (for if users are tab moguls)
+window.addEventListener("blur",save);          //On tab shift (for if users are tab moguls)

 //A custom function for saving the bookmarks
-saveHBBookmark(){
+function save(){
   var fileNumber=0; //Set this value however you want!
-On page load, by checking the URL...
+You probably won't even set it in here.
+It's just for an example.

   //If a user's not logged in, trying to save a bookmark will throw an error.
+So check if they're logged in first.
   if(heybard.account) heybard.saveBookmark(fileNumber); //This returns a promise, we can check it if we want.
 }
 ```